doc4d/docs/docs/ViewPro/method-list.md

 In *targetRange*, pass the range of cells where the cell values, style, and formulas will be copied or moved.

 The *copy* parameter determines if the contents are moved or copied.
-If set to *False* (default).
-The contents, style, and formula cells of *originRange* are not kept after the command executes.
+If set to *False* (default), the contents, style, and formula cells of *originRange* are not kept after the command executes.
 If set to *True*, they are preserved.

 *pasteOptions* determines what is copied or moved.
 Possible values: